 - Rinse and repeat.

 Whatever you choose to do as a sales rep, having structure makes for good habits, good habits bring success, success brings reward.
-All of that combined means a well-optimised sales funnel.
+Combined means as a salesperson, you are preparing to build a well-optimised sales funnel.